astronomer/astro-blog/posts/airflow-dbt-1.md

                 dbt_tasks[upstream_node] >> dbt_tasks[node]
 ```

-> If you would like to try  this DAG with your own dbt project in a local Airflow setup, clone [the accompanying sample repo]([https://github.com/astronomer/airflow-dbt-demo](https://github.com/astronomer/airflow-dbt-demo)) and follow the steps listed there.
+> If you would like to try  this DAG with your own dbt project in a local Airflow setup, clone [the accompanying sample repo]([https://github.com/astronomer/airflow-dbt-demo](https://github.com/astronomer/airflow-dbt-demo), add your own manifest file, and follow the steps in that repo to spin up a local Airflow environment with the Astro CLI.
->    1. Clone [this repository]
->    2. Download the Astro CLI and run Docker
->    3. Replace the `manifest.json` file in the project with your own
->    4. Run `astro dev start`
->
-> You then should see a local Airflow webserver at [`localhost:8080`](http://localhost:8080) with a rendering of your dbt DAG.

 This DAG definition reads the `manifest.json` file from local storage via the `load_manifest()` function and then loops through the nodes of the manifest file to create an Airflow task that either runs or tests a single dbt model.
 The final bit then loops through each node again, reads the dependencies from the manifest file for each node, and then sets the correct dependencies between the Airflow tasks (e.g. `dbt_tasks[upstream_node] >> dbt_tasks[node]`).

-When deployed, this DAG will look something like this, pending what's in your manfiest:
+When running, this DAG will look something like this, pending what's in your manfiest:

 ![Advanced dbt DAG](../assets/airflow-dbt-1/dbt-advanced-dag.png)